Samikkola/HotelBookingSys/README.md

 - DTOs for all request and response models
 - GitHub Actions CI pipeline (build & test)
 - Swagger UI integrated and functional
-- Domain unit tests for Reservation logic
+- Domain unit tests for Reservation, Room and Customer
+- Application unit tests for ReservationUseCases

-🚧 To Do
+🚧 To Do's

-Docker not yet configured

----

-# 🎯 Next Steps (Might change as development progresses)

-Expand Result Pattern usage and refine error messages
+- Expand Result Pattern usage and refine error messages

-Implement max occupancy validation
+- Implement max occupancy validation

+- Implement authentication in endpoints

+- Add more filtering options in GetReservation endpoint

+- Add more options in UpdateReservation endpoint

+- New endpoints to add
+    - GetUserByEmail (or phonenumber)
+    - User updating and deletion

+- Add support for saving pictures on Rooms

-Expand unit test coverage
+- Expand unit test coverage

-Dockerize the application
+- Dockerize the application

-Optionally: add frontend or online booking API
+- Optionally: add frontend or online booking API

 ---
 # ▶️ Running the Application